1, My Address, My Street, New York City, NY, USA

 • Type your starting formula in the designated cell.

-• Include the multiple search values.
+• Then, include the multiple search values.

 • Input the table array.

-• Select a range lookup option.
+• Finally, select a range lookup option.

 Can you do a VLOOKUP with two lookup values?